w-10-m/snyk-jira-sync/README.md

 ## How It Works

 1. Fetches Snyk projects for your repo(s)
-2. Gets the Snyk Issue → Jira ticket mapping (via Snyk V1 API)
+2. Fetches existing Jira tickets using JQL (default: `text ~ "SNYK-"`)
+3. Extracts Snyk issue IDs from Jira ticket text (summary/description)
-3. Checks each Snyk issue's current status (via Snyk REST API)
+4. Checks each Snyk issue's current status (via Snyk REST API)
-4. For resolved issues with open Jira tickets:
+5. For resolved issues with open Jira tickets:
-   - Transitions the Jira ticket to "In Progress"
+   - Transitions the Jira ticket to the configured review status (default: `In Review`)
    - Adds a comment explaining the vulnerability was resolved
    - Reassigns to the security manager